It’s time to take the confusion out of craft glue! Here’s your guide to the best adhesives for every type of craft project you work on.

 Rubber is one of the most resistant materials for creating strong bonds with adhesives.
 That’s why you’ll want to use one of these two craft glues with rubber.

-Gorilla Super Glue – Most adhesives don’t bond to rubber well, however, “super glue” or “Krazy glue” (aka the cyanoacrylate family of adhesives) does.
+Gorilla Super Glue – Most adhesives don’t bond to rubber well, however, “super glue” or “Krazy glue” (aka the cyanoacrylate adhesives family) does.

 Barge All-Purpose Cement – Perfect for rubber and foam.
 This glue requires adding the glue to both surfaces and drying for up to 15 minutes before securing the pieces together.
 With that said, this is my husband’s go-to glue for anything foam or rubber.
 He swears by it.